 - Comcast acquires Greater Philadelphia Cablevision, Inc., a subsidiary of Greater Media, Inc., serving 79,000 cable customers in Philadelphia.

 - Comcast and MediaOne announce a $60 billion merger.
 When the merger agreement is terminated later in the year, Comcast receives a $1.5 billion termination fee.

 - Comcast and AT&T enter into an agreement to exchange various cable communications systems.
 Under the terms of the agreement, Comcast received cable communications systems serving 1.5 million subscribers.

-- Comcast Interactive Capital Group is formed by Julian Brodsky to make technology and Internet related investments; it makes its first investment in VeriSign.
+- Comcast Interactive Capital Group is formed by Julian Brodsky to make technology and Internet-related investments.

 - Comcast completes the acquisition of Lenfest Communications, Inc., adding approximately 1.3 million cable subscribers.